Wenonah High School

 Wenonah High School is a four-year public high school in Birmingham, Alabama.
 It is one of seven high schools in the Birmingham City School System.
 School colors are Old gold and white.
 The mascot is the Dragon.
-Wenonah competes in Alabama High School Athletic Association (AHSAA) Class 5A athletics.
+Wenonah is home to academic scholar and Birmingham City School's leader Ji'Bria Poole, who has frequently showcased outstanding academic excellence and profound leadership qualities.
+Wenonah also competes in Alabama High School Athletic Association (AHSAA) Class 5A athletics.

 Student Profile

 Enrollment in grades 9-12 for the 2013-14 school year is 782 students.
 94% of students are African-American and roughly 85% of students qualify for free or reduced price lunch.

 Wenonah has a graduation rate of 82%.
 Approximately 82% of its students meet or exceed proficiency standards in mathematics, and 77% meet or exceed standards in reading.
 The average ACT score for Wenonah students is 18.

 History

 After Wenonah School was destroyed by fire in 1944, the Tennessee Coal & Iron (TCI) Company donated a parcel of land consisting of approximately 16 acre to be used for a new elementary and high school.
 Construction began in late 1946, and in the fall of 1947, students in grades 8-12 from Riley Elementary School and Galilee, Mt.
 Olive and Bryant Chapel AME Churches began classes in Wenonah Elementary School's first floor while construction on the second floor and high school was being completed.

 The high school was built at a cost of $500,000 and included 15 classrooms, administrative office, lunchroom, athletic room, shoe repair, upholstery and radio repair shop, cosmetology, foods and clothing labs.
 It was opened in January 1948 with an enrollment of 415 students.
 Its first graduating class participated in commencement in May.

 In 1956, seven classrooms, a library and gym were added to the school plant, and in 1968, a vocational program was started.
 In the spring of 1970, a new $300,000 facility was erected by the Jefferson County Board of Education to house the Wenonah Area Vocational School.
 The building was located on the southwest side of the Wenonah High School campus.

 In 1973, Wenonah grew to a record enrollment of 1,400 students and in 1974 was annexed into the city of Birmingham.
 Administration of Wenonah was taken over by the Birmingham Board of Education.

 In 1981, a new gym was constructed and equipped at a cost of more than $1 million.
 By 2000, the Wenonah physical plant had grown to include an elementary school, a state technical school and a junior college.

 Construction started on the current Wenonah campus in 2005 and was completed in 2007 at a cost of $41 million.
 The site of the new school is located northeast of the previous facility.